urbanadventurer/Android-PIN-Bruteforce/README.md

 The following section of the `config` file controls the progressive cooldown.

 ```
-## PROGRESSIVE_COOLDOWN can be set to 1 for enabled or 0 disabled.
-When enabled, after 10 attempts it changes the COOLDOWN_AFTER_N_ATTEMPTS to 1.
-PROGRESSIVE_COOLDOWN=1

 ## The PROGRESSIVE_COOLDOWN_ARRAY variables act as multi-dimensional array to customise the progressive cooldown
 ## PROGRESSIVE_ARRAY_ATTEMPT_COUNT__________ is the attempt number
 ## PROGRESSIVE_ARRAY_ATTEMPTS_UNTIL_COOLDOWN is how many attempts to try before cooling down